 Registration and Inspection

 Registration and Inspection are two expenses that don’t necessarily apply in all states.
-Each state has its own rules—some flat rate, some weight-based, value-based, or even age-based.
+Each state has its own rules—some flat rate, weight-based, value-based, or even age-based.

 I’m going to use the average of all costs and suggest you look up your own state’s costs.